 Finding a dive shop is not at all difficult in Coron.
 Almost every resort and hotel will have a dive shop, especially ones in the main town, or those situated in nearby islands.

 Some resorts also offer dive expeditions, which means traveling on a yacht or a large boat between Coron and El Nido.
 The boat will be loaded with complete dive gear, and lodging will either be inside the boat or camping out at a deserted island in between the two destinations.
 There is nothing fancy about the expedition, but most travelers who opted to dive this way always swear by how memorable the experience is.
-The most popular expedition tours are with Submariner and Deep Blue.
+The most popular expedition tours are with Submariner and Deep Blue , but there are lots of other liveaboard diving options.

 Before 2017, visitors are allowed to rent their private boats and transportation and freely go through their own itinerary.
 However, the town has changed its policies to further monitor the movement of travelers within Coron.
 Travelers now have to book their boats and tours through travel agencies.
 Most resorts will either offer their own tours, or be connected to a travel agency, so this shouldn’t be a problem.
 There are several tours travelers can choose from, but tour rates are not standardized.
 Make sure to shop around to get the best deal.